Modelling of planar germanium hole qubits in electric and magnetic fields

-The challenge for hole spin qubits is to overcome decoherence due to charge noise coupling in via the spin-orbit interaction~\cite{stanoReviewPerformanceMetrics2021,froningStrongSpinorbitInteraction2021,wangUltrafastOperationsHole2022}.
-Current dephasing times are ~$T_2^\star=\unit[100]{ns}\,$-$\,\unit[1]{\mu s}$, which could be extended to $T_2=\unit[100]{\mu s}$ using dynamical decoupling~\cite{lawrieSimultaneousDrivingSemiconductor2021}.
-The possibility of extended coherence times in germanium hole qubits is studied in several theoretical works for nanowire~\cite{stanoFactorElectronsGatedefined2018,boscoHoleSpinQubits2021,boscoHoleSpinQubits2022} and planar systems~\cite{wangOptimalOperationPoints2021a,adelsbergerHoleSpinQubits2021,boscoSqueezedHoleSpin2021a}.
+The challenge for hole spin qubits is to overcome decoherence due to charge noise coupling through the spin-orbit interaction~\cite{stanoReviewPerformanceMetrics2022,froningStrongSpinorbitInteraction2021,wangUltrafastOperationsHole2022}.
+Current dephasing times are ~$T_2^\star=\unit[100]{ns}\,$-$\,\unit[10]{\mu s}$, which could be extended to $T_2=\unit[1000]{\mu s}$ using dynamical decoupling~\cite{lawrieSimultaneousSinglequbitDriving2021,hendrickxSweetspotOperationGermanium2024}.
+The possibility of extended coherence times in germanium hole qubits is studied in several theoretical works for nanowire~\cite{stanoFactorElectronsGatedefined2018,boscoHoleSpinQubits2021,michalLongitudinalTransverseElectric2021,boscoHoleSpinQubits2022} and planar systems~\cite{venitucciSimpleModelElectrical2019,wangOptimalOperationPoints2021a,adelsbergerHoleSpinQubits2021,boscoSqueezedHoleSpin2021a}.
 The coherence time can be greatly extended by operating at optimal operation points, so-called sweet spots, where the qubit resonance frequency has a vanishing derivative with respect to electric fields.
-Interestingly, it is predicted that at such sweet spots the EDSR driving is also be the most efficient.
-In this work we investigate the existence of sweet spots in detail.
-To model the system that fits more to the experimental settings, we consider a realistic potential profile resulting from a SiGe/Ge/SiGe heterostructure~\cite{lodariLowPercolationDensity2021}.
-We show that a large number of basis wave-functions is required for predicting the susceptibility of the g-factor to electric fields~\cite{wimbauerZeemanSplittingExcitonic1994,delvecchioVanishingZeemanEnergy2020,seminaInfluenceSpinorbitSplitoff2021} shifting predictions for sweet spots in out-of-plane magnetic fields to unrealistic electric field values.
-However, we also show that sweet spots with respect to out-of-plane electric fields can exist, when the magnetic field is applied to an angle $\theta\approx \arctan(g_\parallel/g_\perp)/3=\unit[0.2]{^\circ}$, where $g_\parallel$ ($g_\perp$) is the bare in-plane (out of plane) g-factor of the heavy hole state.
+Interestingly, it is predicted that at such sweet spots the electric dipole spin resonance (EDSR) driving is also be the most efficient~\cite{mauroGeometryDephasingSweet2024}.
+In this work, we investigate the existence of sweet spots in detail.
+We model the system based on recent experiments, considering a realistic potential profile resulting from a SiGe/Ge/SiGe heterostructure~\cite{lodariLowPercolationDensity2021}.
+We show that many basis wave-functions are required for predicting the susceptibility of the g-factor to electric fields~\cite{wimbauerZeemanSplittingExcitonic1994,delvecchioVanishingZeemanEnergy2020,seminaInfluenceSpinorbitSplitoff2021}, shifting predictions for sweet spots in out-of-plane magnetic fields to experimentally inaccessible electric field values.
+However, we also show that sweet spots with respect to electric fields in arbitrary directions can exist, when the magnetic field is applied with angle $\theta\lesssim\arctan(g_\parallel/g_\perp)/3=\unit[0.2]{^\circ}$, where $g_\parallel$ ($g_\perp$) is the bare in-plane (out of plane) g-factor of the heavy-hole state.